-We mainly read a tafsir (commentary) of the Qur’an called Risale-i Nur written by the Muslim scholar Said Nursi.
-He was a scholar of late Ottoman times and Turkish Republic.
+We mainly read a tafsir (exegesis) of the Qur’an called Risale-i Nur written by the Muslim scholar Imam Said Nursi.

 Order Risale-i Nur

-Click on the books to go to amazon order link:
+Click on the book title to go to amazon order link:

 Read Risale-i Nur